 Having a credit card is essential for your life in Canada.
 Not only does it give you the flexibility of making purchases on credit, but it also helps you build your credit history.
 However, there are many credit card options to pick from, so keep the following criteria in mind to find a credit card that’s best for you:

-- Eligibility: For certain credit cards, financial institutions require you to have a minimum threshold income or an established Canadian credit history.
-The RBC Cash Back Mastercard and RBC Rewards+ Visa credit cards are designed keeping in mind the financial realities of newcomers and international students.
-Speak to a financial advisor to get advice on the best credit card products for you.
+- Eligibility: For certain credit cards, financial institutions require you to have a minimum threshold income or an established Canadian credit history, which many newcomers do not have.
+The RBC Cash Back Mastercard and RBC Rewards+ Visa credit cards keep in mind the financial realities of newcomers and international students.
+You could speak to a financial advisor at RBC to get advice on the best credit card products for you.

 - Annual fee: The annual fee for credit cards can range between $0 and $400.
-Most newcomers prefer to start with a no- or low-fee credit card and upgrade later.
+Many newcomers prefer to start with a no- or low-fee credit card and upgrade later.

 - Interest rates: Credit cards typically carry very high interest rates and you should always try to pay your credit card bills in full and on time.
-Late or partial payments can also negatively impact your credit score.
+Late or partial payments can negatively impact your credit score and result in high interest charges.
 However, if you anticipate occasional delays in paying off your balance, be sure to factor interest rates into your comparison.
 The RBC Visa Classic Low Rate Option credit card could be a good option, as it offers lower interest rates on both purchases and cash advances.